whosaysni/robotframework-ja/docs/userguide/ExecutingTestCases/OutputFiles.rst

 logs are generated, the report has links to the log file for easy navigation to more detailed information.
-It is easy to see the overall test execution status from report, because its background color is green, if all `critical tests`_ pass, and bright red otherwise.
+It is easy to see the overall test execution status from report, because its background color is green, if all :ref:`critical tests` pass, and bright red otherwise.

 The command line option :option:`--report (-r)` determines where